craigthomas/NeuralNetwork/README.md

 The project contains code to:

 * Take a set number of pictures with the Kinect camera
-* Train a machine learning model to detect deer within a set of pictures
+* Train a machine learning model to detect an object within a set of pictures
-* Use the Kinect to determine if a picture contains a deer
+* Use the Kinect to determine if a picture contains the object

 For more information on the project, [read my blog posts on the project](http://craigthomas.ca/blog/2014/08/04/deer-detection-with-machine-learning-part-1/)